• Skip to primary navigation

 You can use red hair dye as a filler as long as your hair dye contains red pigment.

 Bleached hair loses brown, red, and yellow pigments.
-So, it is vital to replace the lost pigment while dying brown, for example.
+So, it is vital to replace the lost pigment while dyeing brown, for example.
 The amount and shade of red you use will rely on the brown you want.

-That is, using red hair color as a filler when dying your hair brown makes sure that you will get the perfect brown tone.
+That is, using red hair color as a filler when dyeing your hair brown makes sure that you will get the perfect brown tone.
 Simultaneously, the red filler will make your hair look bright and lively rather than lifeless and brassy.

 As a result, red hair dye aids in the pre-pigmentation of your hair.